Kieran Long: Museum leadership and curatorial work

 Long has held teaching positions at several institutions.
 From 2011 to 2012, he was a tutor in design products at the Royal College of Art.
 Prior to that, he was a tutor and head of public programmes at London Metropolitan University from 2001 to 2011.
 He has also taught at Kingston University, the University of Greenwich, and the École Polytechnique Fédérale de Lausanne (EPFL).

 In 2023, Long served as a commissioner representing Sweden in the Nordic Pavilion’s contribution to the Venice Biennale of Architecture, alongside representatives from Norway and Finland.
 From December 2011 to September 2012, he was assistant director of the 2012 Venice Biennale of Architecture under artistic director David Chipperfield.
 He led the curatorial team in delivering 73 exhibitions and installations, as well as four publications.

 From September 2012 to April 2017, Long was Keeper of the Design, Architecture and Digital Department at the Victoria and Albert Museum (V&A) in London.

+Long was appointed as director of the Amos Rex art museum in November 2023.
+The Finnish daily newspaper Helsingin Sanomat cited that Swedish media had previously reported criticism of his leadership style.
+In October 2025, the issue returned to public attention as Amos Rex underwent an organizational restructuring that included changes to its personnel.

 Long served as Director of ArkDes, the Swedish Centre for Architecture and Design, from 2017 to 2024.
 Based in Stockholm, ArkDes is the national museum of architecture and design, a state authority, and a research institution focused on design, the built environment, and the role of architecture in society.
 Under Long's leadership at ArkDes, the institution participated in the 16th International Architecture Exhibition in 2018, presenting aspects of Sigurd Lewerentz's work.

 In 2024, he was appointed director and CEO of Amos Rex in Helsinki.